Northern Michigan Bikes To School Day

 # of pedaling students and staff ÷

 # of total students and staff at school

 x 100 =

 Highest Bike-tastic-ness number wins bragging rights for the entire year and probably a sweet trophy to show off, too.

-4. On Wednesday, May 9th, hop on your bike and pedal to school with some friends or join one of our many bike trains and pedal with A LOT of friends.
+4. On the big day, hop on your bike and pedal to school with some friends or join one of our many bike trains and pedal with A LOT of friends.

 So simple.
 So awesome.

 ** If you take the bus to school, ride your bike to the bus stop.
 That totally counts.
 We’ll have a limited number of our pop-up neighborhood bike racks set up at popular bus stops.
 If you can talk some buddies into biking-to-bus with you, let us know HERE and we’ll try to get you one.